zhikangfan-jyd/toploansadviser/content/reviews/upstart.md

 - Loan amount – Upstart offers loans up to $50,000, but you’ll pay higher interest rates to get a loan of that size.
 Depending on your credit and qualifying factors though, you may also pay much higher origination fees, so always know what it costs to get the loan.
 If you pay 8% on a $50,000 loan, that’s a $4,000 fee.

-- Reason for the loan – You can take out an Upstart loan for any reason, but Upstart may grant you a lower APR or fees if the reason is ‘good.’
-If you’re investing in your home, for example, you may get a lower APR than someone using the money to pay off credit card debt.
+- Reason for the loan – You can take out an Upstart loan for any reason, but Upstart may grant you a lower APR or fees if the reason is ‘good.’ <a href="/best-home-improvement-loan" target="_blank" rel="noopener noreferrer">If you’re investing in your home</a>, for example, you may get a lower APR than someone using the money to pay off credit card debt.
 There’s a higher risk in debt consolidation than there is in lending money to someone who will reinvest it in an asset like real estate.

 <div class="title-box"><img src="/data/images/r-12.webp"/><h2 class="title">Loan Process</h2></div>